-Calculates seguid, lseguid & cseguid checksums for biological sequences
+Calculates SEGUID, cSEGUID & lSEGUID checksums for biological sequences

 pip install seguid_calculator

 This should work well on Windows and MacOSX.
-On Linux, wxpython has to be installed separately.
+On Linux, wxpython may have to be installed separately.

 conda install -c bjornfjohansson seguid_calculator

 For this, you need to install the anaconda scientific python distribution.

 The SEGUID checksum is defined as the SHA-1 cryptographic hash of a primary biological sequence in uppercase.
 SEGUID was suggested by Babnigg and Giometti as a way to provide stable identifiers of protein sequences in databases for cross referencing.

 See also this blog post on the subject.